 Here’s a snapshot of what my backup system looks like for my photography business:

-In my family photography business, I use a combination of Seagate External Hard Drives (4 TB each), Backblaze for ongoing cloud backup, Dropbox for non-image, business files, personal files and any images I use for social media.
+In my family photography business, I use a combination of Samsung SSD Hard Drives (4 TB each), Backblaze for ongoing cloud backup, Dropbox for non-image, business files, personal files, and any images I use for social media.
 I also use Pic-Time as my gallery provider which keeps a copy of my edited galleries.

 Your business backup system may be similar to mine, or very different.
 No matter the differences, the only thing that matters is that you have built a solid, multi-layer system for backing up your images and files.
 Make this a priority in your business and make sure you set it up to be fool-proof, meaning it’s easy to use and secure.